 Arborist Reports & Consulting

-If we provide paid consultation services, we will not bid on any work recommended, that way you know you’re getting an unbiased professional opinion.
+If we provide paid consultation services, we will not bid on any work recommended.
+We take conflict of interest seriously, and we want you to have peace of mind in knowing you’re getting an unbiased opinion regarding your trees.

 Depending on municipal, regional and provincial regulations, arborist reports may be necessary for a variety of reasons.
 Included within the regulatory mandates of these bodies are trees meeting certain criterion such as location (creek corridors, slopes, and covenant areas), tree diameter (depending on municipality), tree species (in North Vancouver Yew trees over 25cm are protected), and development restrictions.
 An arborist report and protection plan may need to be in place before permits are issued.